zendframework/zf2-documentation/docs/languages/en/in-depth-guide/services-and-servicemanager.rst

 ``ServiceManager`` to get to our Service-Classes.
 This is why we call the function ``getServiceLocator()` who will give us the real ``ServiceManager``.

-//@todo Appendix link. read more information about different Manager classes and there factory implementations

 After we have the ``$realServiceLocator`` set up we try to get a Service called ``Album\Service\AlbumServiceInterface``.
 This name that we're accessing is supposed to return a Service that matches the ``AlbumServiceInterface``.
 This Service is then passed along to the ``ListController`` which will directly be returned.